Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 All kids must be accompanied by a properly licensed adult (fishing license + trout privilege).
 There is a 2-trout limit per day, which includes trout caught and released.
 Artificial tackle is recommended for anglers planning on catching and releasing.

 The Urban trout stocking typically occurs between October and early April.
 The urban lakes trout program is an effort to introduce trout fishing to more anglers across the state.
 These cool weather stockings provide easy-access trout fishing opportunities in areas that cannot support trout during the summer months.

-Nearly all of the winter/spring stocking dates have a Family Fishing Events scheduled with the trout stocking.
-If you would like more information about the Family Fishing Events please contact our partners listed below.
+If you would like more information about these Family Fishing Events, please contact our partners listed below.